cihernand/ascii_art/README.md

 ### Cyberactivism with ASCII-ArtE

-Dear artists, creators and enthusiastics from the World:
+Dear artists, creators and enthusiastics from the World,

 The limits of our creativity are constantly challenged by the innvention of new worlds, new spaces and new realities.
 The fact that we are more connected but through virtual networks dominated by bots and algorithms, represents an invitation for rebellion and resistance to defend the cyberspace.